H Mart: Controversies

-In 2013, Korean news agencies and government agencies alleged that H Mart laundered money for former South Korean president Chun Doo Hwan, who was convicted of embezzling hundreds of millions of dollars during his autocratic rule, and his family.
-In September 2013, Korean news channel TV Chosun reported that "South Korean prosecutors have traced Chun Doo-Hwan's secret funding to H Mart, as they found suspicious money laundering in an account” (translation by Boston Korea, a Boston-based Korean-language news site).
-Prosecutors also noted bank transfers from Chun's daughter-in-law marked "H Mart investment".
-H Mart President Kwon Il-Yeon denied the allegations.
+In 2012, Korean news agencies and government agencies alleged that H Mart laundered money for former South Korean dictator Chun Doo-hwan, who was convicted of embezzling hundreds of millions of dollars during his autocratic rule, and his family.
+In December 2012, Korean news channel, TV Chosun reported that "South Korean prosecutors have traced Chun Doo-Hwan's secret funding to H Mart, as they found suspicious money laundering in an account”.
+In August 2013, TV Chosun retracted earlier claims as unfounded speculations.
+The station confirmed that H Mart was not under investigation in relation to overseas funds connect with Chun Doo-Hwan.